watir/watirbook/installation-xp.md

 You do not have to install watir gem to drive Firefox.
 Watir gem drives Internet Explorer.
 We will install firewatir gem to drive Firefox with `gem install firewatir`:

-    C:\Documents and Settings\zeljko>gem install firewatir --no-ri --no-rdoc
+    C:\Documents and Settings\zeljko>gem install firewatir --no-ri --no-rdoc (...)
-    Fetching: xml-simple-1.0.14.gem (100%)
-    Fetching: rake-0.8.7.gem (100%)
-    Fetching: hoe-2.9.1.gem (100%)
-    Fetching: s4t-utils-1.0.4.gem (100%)
-    Fetching: builder-3.0.0.gem (100%)
-    Fetching: user-choices-1.1.6.1.gem (100%)
     Fetching: commonwatir-1.8.0.gem (100%)
     Fetching: firewatir-1.8.0.gem (100%)
-    Successfully installed xml-simple-1.0.14
-    Successfully installed rake-0.8.7
-    Successfully installed hoe-2.9.1
-    Successfully installed s4t-utils-1.0.4
-    Successfully installed builder-3.0.0
-    Successfully installed user-choices-1.1.6.1
+    (...)
     Successfully installed commonwatir-1.8.0
     Successfully installed firewatir-1.8.0
     8 gems installed

 To drive Firefox, it has to be installed.
 You can get it at http://www.mozilla.com/en-US/firefox.
 Current version is 3.6.

 You also need Firefox extension that allows firewatir gem to control Firefox.
 Go to http://watir.com/installation/ and click link *Windows plugin for Firefox 3.6* if you have Firefox 3.6, or appropriate link if you have other version.
 (There is no plugin for Firefox 4.
 Watir-webdriver gem can drive Firefox 4.)

+![Firefox prevented this site (watir.com) from asking you to install software on your computer.][xp-firefox-jssh]

 Firefox will say *Firefox prevented this site (watir.com) from asking you to install software on your computer.* Click button *Allow* and then *Install Now*.

+![Install Now][xp-firefox-jssh-install]

 Firefox will now say *Restart Firefox to complete your changes.* Click button *Restart Firefox*.
 Close Firefox when it restarts.

+![Restart Firefox][xp-firefox-restart]

 This was a bit complicated then installing driver for Internet Explorer.
 Let's see if everything works.
 Open IRB with `irb`: